mitchellostrow/DSA/README.md

 ## Brief Tutorial

-The main object in the package is `DSA`, which hooks together the `DMD` and `SimilarityTransformDist` (called Procrustes Analysis over Vector Fields in the paper) objects.
+The central object in the package is `DSA`, which links together the `DMD` and `SimilarityTransformDist` (called Procrustes Analysis over Vector Fields in the paper) objects.
 We designed an API that should be easy to use them in conjunction (`DSA`) with a variety of datatypes for a range of analysis cases:
  * Standard: Comparing two data matrices X, Y (can be passed in as numpy arrays or torch Tensors)
  * Pairwise: Pass in a list of data matrices X, which can be compared all-to-all
  * Disjoint Pairwise: Pass in two lists of data matrices, X, Y, which are compared all-to-all in a bipartite fashion
  * One-to-All: Pass in a list of data matrices X and a single matrix Y. All of X are compared to Y.

+Depending on the structure of the data, you can also pass in hyperparamters that vary:
+* If your parameters are a single variable, it will be broadcast to all data matrices
+* If your parameters are a list of two variables `(a,b)`, each will be broadcast to all data matrices in X and Y, respectively
+* If your parameters are a list of two lists `([a,b],[c,d])`, they will be mapped onto to all data matrices in X and Y with corresponding indices.
+Will throw an error if there aren't enough hyperparamters to match the data.
+* If your parameters are a combination of the previous two (e.g. `(a,[b,c])`), the broadcasting behaviors will be combined accordingly.

 Our code also uses an API similar to `scikit-learn` in that all the relevant computation is enclosed in the `.fit()`, `.score()`, and `.fit_score()` style functions:
 ```